Code & Polish

 22% of overall

-Are the public repos finished products, and do people actually install the packages?
+Are the public repos well-structured, and do real users actually depend on the packages?

 What it measures